 8. Workout For Conditioning & Bag Skills

-This is an excellent routine to develop your cardio conditioning but also to use the bag for developing your skills.
-One round includes 10 muay thai conditioning drills; each is 30 seconds long with 5 seconds rest between them.
+This is an excellent routine to develop your cardio conditioning and use the bag to develop your skills.
+One round includes 10 Muay Thai conditioning drills; each is 30 seconds long with 5 seconds rest between them.
 Make 5-8 rounds with 1-minute rest between the rounds.

 9. Kickboxing heavy bag drills for defense

-Here you can get learn a drill and get other useful tips for defense.
+Here, you can learn a drill and get other useful tips for defense.

 10. MMA Heavy Bag Workout

-For Muay Thai fitness workout this basic exercise routine is great.
+For Muay Thai bag work for fitness workouts, this basic exercise routine with jabs and crosses is great.
 If you want to develop your condition or burn fat, just do this punching bag workout since it has so many benefits.
+For example, it strengthens your core.
+Don’t forget to wear boxing gloves to protect your hands and shin guards.

 11. Muay Thai Training Techniques (elbow strikes, knees, footwork, rounds)

 Could the heavy bag substitute a training partner?

-As it’s said, the bag doesn’t kick or punch back, so a skilled sparring partner is vital if you want to be a perfect fighter.
+As it’s said, the Muay Thai boxing bag doesn’t kick or punch back, so a skilled sparring partner is vital if you want to be a perfect fighter.
 With a partner, you can do pad work, sparring, and other training to improve your skills and proper technique.
-Also, you get used to the stress generated by thai fighters and a real fight.
+Also, you get used to the stress generated by Thai fighters and a real fight.
 Otherwise, with the bag’s help, you can imitate a bit the same environment and improve, for example, your punching and kicking strength, and you can beat the bag with full power.

 How to have a complete heavy bag session?